 Property taxes can vary widely, from fairly negligible to financially burdensome, depending on the state and specific area and neighborhood.
 And this means the property tax is one of the top expenses to plan for when buying a house in Broadview Heights.
-Further, property taxes aren’t static – they can always (and often do) increase from the year to year.
+Further, property taxes aren’t static – they can always (and often do) increase from year to year.
 So before buying a house in Broadview Heights, be sure to check with your local real estate agent to find out more about property taxes.
-(You can do that by calling (440) 628-1321.)
+(You can do that by calling or texting (440) 628-1321.)

 3. Maintenance Costs

 Even if you are buying a newly constructed house in Broadview Heights, you will most likely have maintenance costs before very long.
 Real estate pros advise planning on “paying 1 to 2 percent of the value of your home every year in maintenance and upkeep.”
 Some of the most common maintenance tasks you’ll have to pay for include landscaping and lawn upkeep, painting, gutter cleaning, pressure washing, and HVAC maintenance.
 Again, your local agent can help you assess what your maintenance costs will be when buying a house in Broadview Heights.

 Many people probably wouldn’t consider utility bills one of the expenses to plan for when buying a house in Broadview Heights, but they should.
 Paying for utilities is in fact a cost of homeownership.
 In some areas, what you pay for utilities can be as high as your property taxes.
 Of course, utility bills will vary from region to region, depending on the climate, but the “national average is $2,964″ – certainly nothing to sneeze at.